 Students should try to develop contacts in the industry, possibly through work experience, academic departments, personal contacts and local representatives of professional bodies and associations.
 Joining one of the professional bodies, which usually offer free student membership, provides access to professional journals and information about vacancies.

 Private practices employ salaried architects and may eventually provide the opportunity to become a partner or associate.
 These can range from small to medium-sized firms (SMEs) to much larger practices that will incorporate other professional areas, such as planning, urban design, construction or project management.

-Central and local government also employs architects, usually in planning departments.
+Central and local government also employ architects in their planning departments.
 Other employers include construction companies, commercial and industrial organisations and retailers and manufacturers.
 Teaching and research institutions are another option, as is self-employment as a consultant.

 Look for job vacancies at: